thanos-io/thanos/docs/components/query.md

                                  disable TLS
       --grpc-server-tls-client-ca=""
                                  TLS CA to verify clients against.
-If no client CA is specified, there is no clien verification on server side. (tls.NoClientCert)
+If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to disable TLS